kjk/mirror-discourse/readme.md

+# Static HTML mirror of Discourse forums

-This is a Go program that creates a static mirror of Discourse forum.
+This is a Go program that creates a simple, static HTML mirror of Discourse forum.

-Creating a static copy of Discourse forum with web mirroring tools like `wget` is pretty much impossible.
+Creating a static copy of Discourse forum with web mirroring tools like `wget` is pretty much impossible (I tried).

 This tool uses Discourse's JSON APIs to overcome this.